recipedude/Schooling/Free to Learn.md

 Mixed age group is critical and a variety of adults

-Age mixing is the key, instinct to play is mixed age - provides the opportunity to be boosted up to the younger child and the opportunity to cultivate leadership in the older children

 Fosters thinking about not just self but of the community- creates a sense of responsibility to the community

-If childhood isn’t free, that’s a crime - the right to choose your own path to life, liberty and happiness

-Modern schools deny the human rights of the child

 ### Stats